 1. Diffusion-Based Systems

-- Drug release occurs through the pores or the polymer matrix.
+Mechanism: Drug release occurs through microscopic pores or by permeation across the semi-permeable polymeric barrier.

 Characteristics: